Western Wall & Plaza (Kotel)

 5. God also prophesied that He would bring the Jews back to their homeland in the last days.
 This was fulfilled in 1948.

 6. According to many passages in the Bible, God still has a plan for the Jews.
-He said He would bring them back to their homeland after being scattered for thousands of years.
-He also says that during the Great Tribulation Period that many Jews, if not most of them, will recognize that Jesus is indeed their Messiah and turn to Him in repentance.
+He said He would bring them back to their homeland after they had been scattered for thousands of years.
+He also says that during the Great Tribulation Period, many Jews, if not most of them, will recognize that Jesus is indeed their Messiah and turn to Him in repentance.

 7. Amazingly, we see the first prophecy fulfilled in that the Jews returned to their homeland and have their own country back.
 Many civilizations have occupied the Holy Land, but God has fulfilled prophecy in bringing the Jews back to their homeland today.